 Managing our homes is about a clear understanding that creating a nurturing home life environment, and building healthy relationships, all while making it easier for us to meet the needs of our household is the goal we’re striving for.

 So to be completely honest, this process could take weeks, months but more than likely years to master!

-I would definitely tell my younger self and anyone new to the journey of home management to be extremely patient with yourself and learn early to embrace this life long process.
+I would definitely tell my younger self and anyone new to the journey of home management to be extremely patient with themselves and learn early to embrace this lifelong process.

-The challenge is finding balance between them all.
+The challenge is finding a balance between them all.

 Which may not always be possible 24/7 but totally worth striving for the most we are able.